Ori Devuda

 Ori Devuda is a 2022 Indian Telugu-language fantasy romantic comedy film directed by Ashwath Marimuthu and produced by Pearl V. Potluri, Param V. Potluri, Dil Raju and Sirish through PVP Cinema and Sri Venkateswara Creations.
 The film stars Vishwak Sen, Mithila Palkar (in her Telugu debut), Asha Bhat while Venkatesh made an extended cameo appearance. and music was composed by Leon James.
-A remake of the Tamil film Oh My Kadavule (2020), it was released on 21 October 2022.
-It was remade in Kannada as Lucky Man (2022).
+A remake of the Ashwath's own Tamil film Oh My Kadavule (2020), it was released on 21 October 2022.
 The film garnered mixed to positive reviews from critics and audiences as well, praising the performances and storyline of the film.

 Plot

 Anu, Arjun and Mani are best friends since childhood.
 During a party to celebrate Arjun clearing his Engineering arrear exams, Anu tells the other two of her father Paulraj looking for a groom for her.
 She suddenly asks Arjun if he'd like to marry her, to which he agrees.
 One year later, Anu and Arjun are seen sitting in family court for a final hearing to obtain a divorce.
 A man sits behind Arjun and predicts that he won't get his divorce on that day as his wife will faint and be rushed to hospital, then he provides him a visiting card and disappears.
 To Arjun's shock, all the events predicted by this strange man turn out true, and the case is postponed to the evening.
 Arjun rushes to the address mentioned on the visiting card.
 There, he encounters the man, who introduces himself as God.
 Arjun explains his problems to God.

 Arjun, after marriage, continues to treat Anu as a friend and things are smooth until he starts working in Paulraj's toilet manufacturing factory as a quality control checker.
 Arjun hates this job but gets used to it.
 But he is unable to see Anu as anything more than a friend and is bored by the monotony of his life.
 One day, he meets Meera, his school senior and childhood crush, who now works as an assistant film director.
 They strike up a friendship, with Meera encouraging Arjun to explore his passion for acting and requesting him to audition for Puri Jagannadh's upcoming film.
 The audition goes very well, with Arjun impressing the director with his performance.
 Later at a pub, Meera tells Arjun about her failed film-making attempts and a past breakup.
 Arjun consoles Meera and hugs her, but this is noticed by Anu, who is already sad at Arjun not reciprocating her feelings and assumes they are having an extramarital affair.
 Anu and Arjun have a nasty quarrel, which ends with Arjun asking for a divorce.